info-201a-sp21/project-bennyl17/README.md

    - _Number of rows_ : 2191
    - _Number of columns_ : 13
    - _Questions_:
-     - With this dataset we can answer our final question in the domain of interest: “When will the rate of covid 19 per population will equal to the rate of vaccination?”
+     - With this dataset we can answer our final question in the domain of interest: “Which country in the world contained the most cases of Covid-19?”
-     - Which county has the most cases of covid-19
+     - Which age group in Washington had the most covid cases?
-     - What age group contacted the most covid-19?
+     - Which county have the most cases of covid-19 in the state of Washington?
      - Which country has the least amount of cases of covid-19?